SMFG agrees to buy GE's Japan leasing business for $4.8 billion

-TOKYO Sumitomo Mitsui Financial Group Inc (SMFG) (8316.T) agreed to buy General Electric's (GE.N) Japanese leasing business for $4.8 billion, the two companies said on Tuesday.
+TOKYO Sumitomo Mitsui Financial Group Inc (SMFG) (8316.T) agreed to buy General Electric's (GE.N) Japanese leasing business for $4.8 billion (3.17 billion pounds), the two companies said on Tuesday.

 The deal is part of GE's plan to sell off the about $200 billion worth of assets of its finance arm, GE Capital, as the U.S. conglomerate moves away from finance to focus on manufacturing industrial equipment.